What Credit Score Do You Need To Buy A House In 2022?

 FHA loan requiring 10% down payment

-500 - Quicken Loans® requires a minimum score of 580 for an FHA loan.
+500 (Rocket Mortgage® requires a minimum score of 580 for an FHA loan)

 Conventional mortgages are home loans that follow the standards set by Fannie Mae and Freddie Mac.
 They’re uninsured by any government agency.

-Conventional loans are typically best for those with good or excellent credit, as these loans require a higher credit score than FHA and other loans.
+Conventional loans are typically best for those with good or excellent credit, as these loans require a higher credit score than government-insured loans.

 FHA loans are insured by the Federal Housing Administration, making them less risky for lenders and, because of this, easier to qualify for than conventional mortgages.